suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 		sudo dpkg -i CIRRENT™-agent_2.0.4-ini+deb10u3_armhf.deb

-	⚠️ some errors may be reported by dpkg.
+	Some errors may be reported by dpkg.
 You can safely ignore these errors.
 See output:

 	::